vibraniumSwaleh/hotel_booking_app/README.md

 ![Hotel Booking Main page](/client/public/Booking_App.png)

-An Airbnb clone application built with the MERN (MongoDB, Express.js, React, Node.js) stack, using Vite for the frontend.
+A hotel booking application built with the MERN (MongoDB, Express.js, React, Node.js) stack, using Vite for the frontend.
 It's an Airbnb clone with all it's functionality.

 ## Table of Contents